WinterWeShare/WebAPI/README.md

 The main backend requirement for the third semester exam.

 ## General info
-Both the WebClient and WpfAdmin has to use http requests through the API to communicate with the database.
+The source code for the API that is hosted on the Hetzner VPS.
+Both the Admin and Client application use this API through http requests to communicate with the database.
+The API utilizes the Entity Framework to interact with the database.
+Additionally, session-based authentication has been implemented for added security.

-## Structure
+## File structure

+- Controllers
-Two separate controllers have been made for these applications, each containing the appropriate methods and nothing more.
+    - Two separate controllers have been made for these applications, each containing the appropriate methods and nothing more.

-Inside the models class, there is:
+- Models
-1. ./EntityFramework:
+    - ./EntityFramework:
-    - Contains a 1:1 replica of the database tables and a database context class.
+        - Contains a 1:1 replica of the database tables and a database context class, all utilizing the Entity Framework.
-2. ./ Invoice
+    - ./ Invoice
         - Contains two classes, one that is of not the database but has entity framework classes as it's parameters, and one that generates the PDF.
-3. ./ Security
+    - ./ Security
-    - Contains classes that makes two-factor and session key authentication possible, also one that generates recovery codes.
+        - Contains classes that makes two-factor and session key authentication possible, also one that generates recovery codes for session authentication.